AlvarBer/Persimmon/docs/src/workflow.md

 Workflows
 =========

-What is a workflow on this context?
-When we talk about workflow we refer to the typical ML exploratory work analysis, i.e. the possible pipelines we use early on the project when we still do not know what strategies will work best for the data.
+What is a workflow on the project context?
+When workflow is mentioned it refers to the typical ML exploratory work analysis, i.e. the possible pipelines that are used early on the project when it is still not known what strategies will work best for the data.

 This concept is generalization of sklearn [pipelines](http://scikit-learn.org/stable/modules/pipeline.html).